Updated April 9, 2019

 AWS: Users must manually migrate their affected instances from host machines, either by rebooting the instances or recreating them using instance snapshots.

-GCP: Live migration automatically and transparently migrates affected instances.
+Google Cloud: Live migration automatically and transparently migrates affected instances.

 Connectivity between VPCs